Deci-AI/super-gradients/documentation/source/Example_Training-an-external-model.md

-# Example: Training an external model
+# Training an external model

 In this example we will use SuperGradients to train a deep learning segmentation model to extract human portraits from
 images, i.e., to remove the background from the image.
 We will show how SuperGradients allows seamless integration of